-Kentucky Wonder Yellow Pole Bean is an annual vegetable plant that is typically grown for its edible qualities.
-The entire above-ground parts of the plant are edible, and can be harvested at any time in the season.
+Hilda Romano Pole Bean is an annual vegetable plant that is typically grown for its edible qualities.
+The entire above-ground parts of the plant are edible, and are usually harvested from early summer to early fall.
 The edible parts have a pleasant taste and a crisp texture.